The Marine 5: Battleground: Plot

 Two floors away, Alonzo holds Zoe at gunpoint, threatening to kill her if Carter doesn't surrender the man responsible.
 Carter uses Taylor's corpse as a decoy and presents him to Alonzo and Deacon, who release Zoe.
 After both gang members depart, thinking that the man solely responsible for Rodrigo's death is dead, Zoe calls out to Carter asking him to untie her hands.
 Alonzo and Deacon, anticipating that they could now get rid of both paramedics, shoot Zoe in the head, but Carter finds cover.

-A leader figure Vincent (Sandy Robson) arrives and Alonzo confirms the job as done but Vincent argues that there were two men.
+A leader figure Vincent arrives and Alonzo confirms the job as done but Vincent argues that there were two men.
 Alonzo then starts searching for the second man and calls for back-up.
 As Carter heads back to Cole, he is intercepted by Deacon.
 During the ensuing fight, Cole manages to inject him with morphine and Carter finishes him off with an axe and they hide in the elevator.

 Carter interrogates Cole why the biker gang members are after him.
 Cole confesses that he did it in order to protect his five-year-old daughter and reveals that the motive was debt.
 The man who ordered the kill was one of the bikers.

 After Carter kills another biker, they manage to escape from the parking lot.
 A shootout ensues at the park, apparently killing Carter.
 Cole gets traced down by Alonzo and he verbally tortures him.
 Cole points out that Vincent had forced him to kill Rodrigo and if not his family would be in danger.
 Vincent explains that Rodrigo was "weak" and made alliances with other gangs.
-A betrayed Alonzo brutally stabs Vincent, but Vincent's brother Cash (Heath Slater) stops him and himself stabs him multiple times to death, saying that he is doing it for the Lost Legion.
+A betrayed Alonzo brutally stabs Vincent, but Vincent's brother Cash stops him and himself stabs him multiple times to death, saying that he is doing it for the Lost Legion.
 Even then, he wanted to kill Cole.
 Recovering from his gunshot wounds, Carter rescues Cole in an ambulance, not before Carter and Cole kills the remaining bikers including Cash.
 They head to a construction site to call for medical assistance.

 Alonzo locates them and brutally wounds Carter in a fist-fight while Cole makes it towards the rooftop.
-Alonzo confronts Cole but Carter appears and throws him off the building to death.
+Alonzo confronts Cole but Carter appears and throws him off the building to his death.
 As they climb down the building, the medic teams arrive and treat Cole.
 Carter tells Cole that he will have to tell the police about the entire incident and that he will be going back to prison.
 Cole thanks Carter for saving his life and makes a statement that he can at least see his daughter grow up.